7 Benefits of Softphone for Call Centers

-- Scale your customer service team: When it comes to scalability, softphones remain the solution of choice.
+- Scale your customer service team: When it comes to scalability, softphones for call center remain the solution of choice.
 Forget about increasing your office space or expanding an expensive PBX system.
 With cloud-based softphones, businesses can let their call center agents work from anywhere.
 Also, VoIP-enabled softphones cost a fraction of what landlines do.

 Introducing WebRTC Softphones into Call Centers